Octávio MateusProfessor auxiliar em Paleontologia - FCT- Universidade Nova de Lisboa Ph.D. in Paleontology Graduation in Biology

 His mainly interest is dinosaur paleontology, so he has studied Late Jurassic dinosaurs of Portugal, but also worked in other reptiles (mosasaurs, plesiosaurs, crocodiles, turtles, etc.).

 He lives in Lourinhã, where he is engaged with the Museum of the Lourinhã, known for its important dinosaur collection.
-Since 1991, Octávio Mateus has organized dinosaur excavations in Portugal, where he collected many dinosaurs and other vertebrates, including sauropods, theropods, stegosaurs, crocodiles, and turtles.
+Since 1991, Octávio Mateus has organized dinosaur excavations in Portugal, where he and the team collected many dinosaurs and other vertebrates, including sauropods, theropods, stegosaurs, crocodiles, and turtles.

 One of his main scientific project is in Angola, where he discovered the first dinosaur from that country, in the scope of a paleontology project on vertebrates of Angola, the PaleoAngola Project, with geologists and paleontologists from Angola, Southern Methodist University (USA) and Natuurhitorisch Museum in Maastricht (Netherlands).
 His interest for dinosaurs has taken him to the United States, Brazil, Greenland, Laos, Tunisia, Mozambique, Mongolia, Morocco, South Africa and Angola.